acenet-arc/paraview-introduction/_episodes/02-Opening-a-file.md

 ---
-title: "Opening and viewing a dataset"
+title: "Opening Paraview and viewing a dataset"
 teaching: 5
 exercises: 5
 questions:
+- What is the layout of the main Paraview window?
-- "How do I open files and view data?"
+- How do I open files and view data?
 objectives:
+- Understanding the window layout of Paraview
 - How to open data and manipulate the view
 keypoints:
 - "Paraview supports many types of formats"